LMS Selection Checklist for Dubai Businesses: 10 Key Questions

 Step 1: Define What Success Looks Like

-Before evaluating any platform, clearly define the outcome you expect from your LMS.
+Before evaluating any platform, define your primary goal.

 • Are you solving for compliance, employee development, or both?

-• Is your priority scalability, speed of onboarding, or performance improvement?
+• Is your priority scalability, faster onboarding, or performance improvement?

 • L&D → learning design and adoption